Παρουσίαση/Προβολή

 The essay will be written in class under examination conditions.
 Full instructions will be provided during the class.

-- Team Project!
-Work on and presentation of one entreprise or entrepreneur from the region (40% of the final grade)
+Team project.
+Work on and presentation of one entreprise or entrepreneur from the region (40%) of final grade)

 Early on in the term each team will submit a three-page proposal on their chosen topic of study, including a brief preliminary bibliography.
 The teams should indicate their main research questions here.